flowersnlyrics/how-to-mcu/assignments/1d_bitwise_operators.md

 | `1` | `0`|

 ## Shift operations
 Shift operations can be a little tricky when you're first learning them.
 Think of binary!
 When you shift something left you are multiplying it by 2 because you are moving it up one binary place.
 When you shift something right you are dividing it by 2 because you are moving it down one decimal place.
 Think of a 4-bit binary number.
-**4-bit binary number**
 | **bit place** | **power of two** | **4-bit representation***|
 | ----| ----| ----|
 | `0` | `2^0` | `0b0001` |